mjanser/ansible-role-owncloud/README.md

 # Ansible Role: owncloud

-An Ansible role that installs owncloud on Fedora using nginx.
+An Ansible role that installs nextCloud or ownCloud on Fedora using nginx.

 ## Requirements